grandma-collaboration/icare/docs/dev_guide/index.md

 ### Updating grandma_skyportal (production)

-The commands mentioned above are meant to update the version of skyportal that is pinned along with the extensions.
+The commands mentioned above are meant to update the version of skyportal that is pinned in the repo, along with the extensions.
 Once that is done, the developer has to commit new changes to the branch that is used in production.

 Before attempting to update the app in production, we need to make sure that the current state of the database is stamped using alembic.
 This is done so that when updating the app, if the models of some tables has been modified, or if new tables have been added, alembic is able to apply the changes to the database.
-To do that, go to the `patched_skyportal` folder, and run the following command:
+To do that in production, stop the app, go to the `patched_skyportal` folder, and run the following command:
 ```
 PYTHONPATH=. alembic -x config=config.yaml stamp head
 ```

-Then, in production, simply stop the app, run
+Then, run
 ```
 git pull
 ```